YosysHQ/riscv-formal/docs/source/quickstart.rst

 Quick start guide
 =================

+..
+TODO:: How much of this is still valid?

 So you want to get your hands dirty with riscv-formal?
 Install the tools and pick one of the exercises below.